Living Streets Improvements

 Play Streets programs date back to the 1930s when London residents envisioned local streets as a place for play and community interaction.
 Since the pandemic, a growing number of cities have implemented programs that allow recurring street closures to support this goal.

-Austin’s new Play Streets Program aims to transform our local streets into places where families can meet and kids can play safely with minimal car traffic.
+Austin’s Play Streets Program aims to transform our local streets into places where families can meet and kids can play safely with minimal car traffic.

-The Play Streets Program allows residents to close a single block to most motor vehicle traffic up to 3 days a week for up to 12 hours a week.
-After applying and being selected for the program, residents will receive equipment like barricades and signs from the City.
 Designated Living Streets Ambassadors living on the block are responsible for implementing the Play Street and setting up approved street closure treatments repeatedly at the agreed-upon times.
 An adult monitor must be stationed at the closures at all times.
 This monitor can be an ambassador or another adult.
 We recommend applicants start with selecting a total of 6 hours per week for a Play Street.
 If the applicant wants additional hours after the activation has been installed, the times can be adjusted.

 Play Streets will remain open to traffic from residents, deliveries, and emergency response.